revieve/revieve-plugin-wkwebview-sample/README.md

 In the source code you can set Revieve.SHOW_PDP_BUTTON to `true` to see a demo implementation of the PDP button communication.

 By following these steps, you can enable two-ways communication between your app and the plugin.

+### Legacy integration without loader script

+You can find our legacy documentation for integrating the plugin solution without the loader script [here](https://github.com/revieve/revieve-plugin-wkwebview-sample/tree/legacy)